KChen89/Accelerometer-Filtering/README.md

 - Scipy
 - Matplotlib

-:question: :dizzy_face: However, according the original data source description [1], the above 3D trace is suppose to be the displacement which is the integration of integration of accelerometer.
-When I integrated the data twice, it does not show a meaningful result. :confused:  :dizzy_face:
+:question: However, according the original data source description [1], the above 3D trace is suppose to be the displacement which is the integration of integration of accelerometer.
+When I integrated the data twice, it does not show a meaningful result. :confused:

 #### More
 - [x] filter data to create a clear trace